Jay-1409/TimeMachine/README.md

 2. Open the extension popup → Sign up (email + password) or Sign in.
 3. Start browsing; time is tracked automatically per active domain.
 4. Reassign categories in the list to tune productivity score.
+5. Use Guard to block distracting sites/keywords (Quick Block for current site).
+6. Start Focus Sessions using presets; pause/resume/stop as needed.
-5. Download a PDF report or enable scheduled reports in Settings.
+7. Download a PDF report or enable scheduled reports in Settings.
-6. Use the Pomodoro timer for focus intervals.
 7. Press the ? help button for updated docs (opens this README on GitHub).

 ## 🆘 In-Extension Help

-An offline user guide (`user_guide.html`) is bundled with the extension for quick reference (features, metrics, scheduling, troubleshooting).
-This README hosts detailed developer documentation.
+An offline user guide (`extension/user_guide.html`) is bundled with the extension (open via the ? button) covering features, tabs, themes, scheduling, Guard, Focus, Solver, and troubleshooting.
+This README hosts developer documentation.

 ## ⚙ Tech Stack